-The average distance per day is off course very personal.
-For us, most days we cycled around 50 – 60 kilometers.
-We expected to cover more distance per day, but this distance turned out to be the ideal combination of making progress, enough time to stop to soak in all the beauty, and ride from campsite to campsite that were located close to villages to stock up for the next day.
+The average distance per day is of course very personal.
+For us, we cycled around 50 – 60 kilometers most of the days.
+We expected to cover more distance per day, but this distance turned out to be the ideal combination of making progress, enough time to stop to soak in all the beauty and riding from campsite to campsite that was located close to villages to stock up for the next day.

 Based on average km per day and rest days as described above, cycling the Carretera austral will take about 3 – 4 weeks.

 Although the route is described by many people as rather challenging, don’t be scared by that.
 We met many cyclists on their first long-distance cycling trip, older people, and families with kids cycling this route.
-With the northern section completely paved, it is not as difficult as it used to be 15 years ago.
 Gradients are relatively gentle compared to other parts of South America.
 And with many places to camp, you can easily alter long days with shorter days on the bike making this route relatively accessible to many cycling enthusiasts.

-The border crossing between Villa O’Higgins and El Chalten is often described as challenging and might scare some people.
+The border crossing between Villa O’Higgins and El Chalten is often described as challenging.
 But it is really not that bad.
+You can always choose to hike a bike for a few sections.
 For those not wanting to do hike-a-bike, you can always take a ferry at Caleta Tortel to leave the Carretera Austral.

 Side trips on the Carretera Austral